emqxarchive/emqx-enterprise-docs-en/auth.rst

 List of AuthN/ACL Plugins
 -------------------------

-EMQ X supports integrated authentications by using ClientId, Username, HTTP, LDAP, MySQL, Redis, PostgreSQL and MongoDB.
+EMQ X supports integrated authentications by using ClientId, Username, HTTP, OpenLDAP, MySQL, Redis, PostgreSQL, MongoDB and JWT.
 Multiple Auth plugins can be loaded simultaneously to build an authentication chain.

-The config files of Auth plugins are located in '/etc/emqx/plugins/'(RPM/DEB installation) or in 'etc/plugins/'(standalone installation):
+The config files of Auth plugins are located in `/etc/emqx/plugins/`(RPM/DEB installation) or in `etc/plugins/`(standalone installation)

 +-------------------------+---------------------------+---------------------------------------+
 | Auth Plugin             | Config file               | Description                           |